Kylie Jenner Reportedly ‘Scared’ To Marry Travis Scott

 Kylie Jenner and Travis Scott’s relationship is reportedly better than ever.
 The couple, who share a daughter, Stormi Webster, together, recently graced the cover of GQ Magazine.
 Now, sources are revealing that Jenner is seriously thinking about marriage with the rapper.

-According to a July 18 report by Hollywood Life, Kylie Jenner is very happy with her baby daddy, Travis Scott.
-The couple are busy parenting their baby girl, and insiders claim that the rapper is head over heels in love with the Keeping Up with the Kardashians star.
+According to a July 18 report by Hollywood Life, Kylie Jenner is very happy with her baby daddy.
+The couple are busy parenting their baby girl, and insiders claim that the rapper is head over heels in love with the Keeping Up With the Kardashians star.
 However, marriage may be sensitive subject for the pair.

 “Kylie is so happy with Travis, she’s madly in love with him and their baby girl.
 And he feels the exact same way, he worships Kylie.
 They do talk about getting married, but Kylie’s really scared.
 It’s not marrying Travis that scares Kylie, it’s all the attention that goes with it,” an insider said of Jenner and Scott.